rei/rei-cedar-docs/docs/components/selects/README.md

 ### Required Fields

-+ The text “Required” will appear next to the input label if the status is required
++ An asterisk will appear next to the input label if the status is required and the input field will have `aria-required` set

 ### Validation

-+ Validate the user’s data before form submission
++ Validate the user’s data before form submission.
+The `error` property and slot can be used to render a message on error.

 # API